 Don’t be someone else’s product

 I’ve been guilty of chasing things that make me feel better about myself which don’t necessarily contribute to the health of the businesses.
 Having a boss means you get a pat on the head when you do something well, but when you’re your own boss, that validation is missing.
 I seek to fill that gap from time to time by entering business awards.
 It feels nice to put on a frock and get a round of applause.
 But these things rarely bring any actual money in.
 In a small business, every waking hour has to be spent on either product development or revenue generating activities.
 Entering awards, going to peripheral conferences: it’s a way for someone else to make some money out of you.
-Arthur Attwell, founder of now-folded Paperight, wrote about this eloquently on Medium recently.
+Arthur Attwell, founder of now-folded Paperight, wrote about this eloquently on Medium.

 Be organised so you can focus on the creative

 There are lots of things that you have to do for the first and only time when you’re setting up a company.
 You have to register with all sorts of organisations: HMRC, Nielsen, the Data Protection people, Companies House.
 And then, once you’re set up, there’s no end of stuff you have to do just to keep the show on the road.
 Royalty calculations, contract management, supplier invoices, bookkeeping, printer negotiations, metadata management, sales report aggregation: all this and more can fill your days entirely so that you don’t have time left for the actual creative challenge.
-Whilst it might seem odd for me to say it, considering that I hawk my publishing management software for a living, you don’t necessarily need to buy any software when you’re tiny.
+Whilst it might seem odd for me to say it, considering that I hawk our publishing management software for a living, you don’t necessarily need to buy any software when you’re tiny.
 You just need to be super-methodical, and organised.
 (And use Google docs and other cloud-based software, because no-one backs up their hard drives enough.)
 Recently, the manager of a new start-up told me he likes to

 keep all his data in his head.
 Why fill your head with ISBNs, pub dates, multi-currency retail prices with their tax statuses, and royalty rates when you could keep more interesting, creative, bookish things in it instead?